padilladaniela/School_District_Analysis/README.md

 ## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-The four major changes in the updated school analysis
+The four major changes in the updated school analysis The differences in all of our DataFrames were for less than 1%.